josegalarza/reversi/README.md

 ## TODO

-- Handle cases where the game ends before the grid is ccompletely filled
+- Handle cases where the game ends before the grid is completely filled
 - Python2 compatible